mamalovesyou/lawn-mower/README.md

 # Usage

-Before running the programm, you should put your input instrctions in the file called `input.txt`
+Before running the programm, you should put your input instructions in the file called `input.txt` (at the root of the repo)
 Example:
 ```
 5 5